Get insider access

 • Terrible noise isolation, by design.

-7.9 Wireless Gaming
+8.0 Wireless Gaming

-The Turtle Beach Atlas Air are very good for wireless gaming, though they won't work wirelessly with your Xbox.
+The Turtle Beach Atlas Air are great for wireless gaming, though they won't work wirelessly with your Xbox.
 When connected via their wireless dongle, they provide a low latency connection suitable for gaming, and their comfortable fit and long battery life means you can enjoy several gaming marathons between recharges.
 They have a generally flat sound out of the box with a big dose of brightness thrown in for good measure.
 Though they lack a little low bass, which can rob explosions of some thump, their sound is still warm, thanks to a boost in the high bass.
 Dialogue is clear even during busy cutscenes, although sibilants can be piercing.
 Fortunately, you can customize their sound using their excellent companion app.
 Their mic has a great recording quality, so anyone you're gaming with online will hear you clearly, even if you're gaming by an open window and a train passes by.
 That said, they do a poor job blocking out external sounds, so you might not enjoy gaming in noisy environments as you'll hear what's happening around you.

 Pros

-• Decent passive soundstage.
+• Decent passive soundstage due to open-back design.

 • Great mic recording quality.